mikelikesrobots/mikelikesrobots.github.io/blog/2024-04-03-coordinating-with-lambda/index.md

 All of the code used in this post is [available on Github](https://github.com/mikelikesrobots/lambda-iot-rule).

 Instructions for the setup are in the README.
-In this post, I'll focus on the interesting parts of the code.
+In this post, I'll focus on relevant parts of the code.

 ### Python Function